kremrik/hot-rod-markdown/README.md

 Great!
 Your users have an example of how to write a quick function in Python.
 Wouldn't it suck though if, in your haste to write that example, you accidentally used different quotes in the return?
-Unfortunately, the only way you'd know that is if you tested it, which means copying and pasting it into your REPL, or into a file to execute.
+Unfortunately, the only way you'd know that is if you tested it, which means copying and pasting it into your REPL, or into a file to manually execute.
 Now imagine having dozens of examples like this.
 `hrm` offers you a simple framework for this very problem.
 Take a look at the new example below: